 The subject of aging often brings to mind various types of health problems and undesirable physical conditions.
 One that is particularly disturbing to anyone that’s ever had chickenpox is shingles.
 This article discusses what shingles is, what it has to do with chickenpox and what can be done to prevent it.

 Shingles is a condition caused by the varicella-zoster virus, which is the same virus responsible for chickenpox.
 The difference between the two is that shingles are caused by a reactivation of the original virus and unlike chickenpox, it can be very painful for anyone that’s afflicted.
 The pain is the result of a skin rash that eventually forms blisters.
 It’s a common condition in older adults and usually clears up within a few weeks.

 Although it’s not usually dangerous to healthy people, it can cause gnat misery during an attack and lead to serious complications, especially for someone who is pregnant.
-In more serious cases, shingles can cause vision problems, hearing problems, pneumonia and brain inflammation.
+According to the Nerve Pain Guide, in more serious cases, shingles can cause vision problems, hearing problems, pneumonia and brain inflammation.
 These types of cases require antiviral therapy and referrals to the appropriate specialists.